Q I see that the BBC BASIC for Windows manual is on your web site,

 Q Why can't I get OPENOUT to work?

 A The most likely reason is that you're trying to create the file in a place that isn't allowed by Windows.
 One solution is to use OPENOUT(@usr$+filename$) which will save the file in your Documents folder, or if it's a temporary file you can use OPENOUT(@tmp$+filename$).
-If you don't specify an explicit 'path' Windows tries to save the file in the 'current directory', for example C:\Program Files\BBC BASIC for Windows\EXAMPLES\ which is one of the places Windows Vista, Windows 7 and Windows 8 won't let you write unless you have 'administrator' privileges.
+If you don't specify an explicit 'path' Windows tries to save the file in the 'current directory', for example C:\Program Files\BBC BASIC for Windows\EXAMPLES\ which is one of the places Windows Vista, Windows 7, Windows 8 and Windows 10 won't let you write unless you have 'administrator' privileges.

 Q How similar is BBC BASIC to QBASIC (or QuickBasic)?